 MEDA's work in Haiti

-MEDA has worked in Haiti intermittently since 2010 to assist small businesses and agricultural producers access financial services and markets.
-Currently, MEDA is working to provide targeted support for 30,000 MSMEs to become profitable enterprises, enabling them to grow, become more competitive, and generate more jobs across the country.
+Since 2010, MEDA has worked in Haiti assisting small businesses and agricultural producers to gain access to financial services and markets.
+Currently, MEDA is working to provide targeted support for 30,000 MSMEs to become profitable enterprises, become more competitive, and generate more jobs across the country.